top of page

 Part 3: Building Your Action Plan – A Wendy-Inspired Roadmap

-1. Find Your Guide: Prioritize finding a Lyme-literate, functional medicine practitioner.
+1. Find Your Guide: Get on Wendy's calendar prioritize finding a Lyme-literate, practitioner.
 They are the quarterbacks for this complex journey.
-(ILADS is a good starting point for referrals).
+Wendy can provide referrals and help build your care team.

 1. Start with Foundations: Before aggressive antimicrobials, focus on diet, sleep, gentle movement, and stress reduction.